Deltanium/PokeRadar/README.md

 - Filter by Nature
 - Filter by Effort Value (EV).
 Search by specifically HP, Attack, Defense, Sp.Attk, Sp.Def, or Speed.
 A pokemon will show up if it has only that EV.
 - PokeRadar automatically checks for updates
-- Right click a Pokemon to view stats on it
+- Right click a Pokemon to view basic stats on it
-- Clicking the "Stats" on a pokemon will show you an expanded stats print out
+- Clicking the "Stats" option on a pokemon will show you an expanded stats print out
 - More optimization

 ## DOWNLOAD

 *Current Version*
-[PokeRadar 3.5.1](https://mega.nz/#!8joREBJC!56bmPVDmcbuoEPETv5zm7DyfWNP6cESyt6I4atFWZZw) for Minecraft 1.10.2 and Pixelmon 5.0.3
+[PokeRadar 3.5.2](https://mega.nz/#!YiZkyYgZ!PSKuppPLU_Q3fkrwLro5afn1q5AQNqFI_PhEY4jibxc) for Minecraft 1.10.2 and Pixelmon 5.0.3

 *Older Versions*
 [PokeRadar 2.5.0](https://mega.nz/#!JjpGRB6R!N9NpuQssoPmai9kqCkRMhmjsBbOYquoOlgy22zuPQOI) for Minecraft 1.7.2 and Pixelmon 3.1.4